-Are you looking to Five kilometres from the Brisbane CBD, Grange sits in a part of the inner north that a lot of buyers walk straight past on their way to Wilston or Newmarket.
-That’s their loss.
-The streets are quiet, the blocks are generous by inner-Brisbane standards, and the suburb has held onto its character housing in a way that many of its neighbours haven’t.
-This Grange suburb profile is for buyers who want the facts laid out clearly: what the market is doing, what the lifestyle actually looks like, and what to watch out for before you sign anything.
+Six kilometres from the Brisbane CBD, Grange sits quietly in Brisbane’s inner north, the kind of suburb that often gets bypassed by buyers heading straight to Wilston or Newmarket.
+That tends to work in favour of those who do their research or engage buyers agent services.
+The streets are quiet, the blocks are generous by inner-Brisbane standards, and the suburb has held onto its character housing in a way that many of its neighbours have not.
+This Grange suburb profile pulls together the real estate data, school and transport facts, and on-the-ground lifestyle detail that anyone seriously considering Grange Brisbane needs before making a move.

 Key Takeaways

-• Transport: Bus access to CBD via Lutwyche Road and Days Road; Wilston train station nearby.
+- Transport: Bus access to CBD via Lutwyche Road and Days Road; Wilston train station nearby; close to Airport Link and Clem Jones tunnels.

-• Schools: Wilston State School, Windsor State School (catchment), St Columba’s Primary.
+- Schools: Wilston State School, Windsor State School (catchment), St Columba’s Primary, Everton Park State High, Kedron State High.

-• Green Space: Kedron Brook corridor, Grange Forest Park, Lanham Park, Emerson Park.
+- Green Space: Kedron Brook corridor and Bikeway, Grange Forest Park, Lanham Park, Emerson Park.

 Geography

-Grange is a small suburb, just 1.8 square kilometres.
-It runs along the southern bank of Kedron Brook, with Stafford, Gordon Park, Lutwyche, Alderley, Newmarket, Wilston, and Windsor all sharing a boundary with it.
+Grange covers approximately 1.75 square kilometres of Brisbane’s inner north.
+The suburb runs along the southern bank of Kedron Brook, sharing boundaries with Stafford, Gordon Park, Lutwyche, Alderley, Newmarket, Wilston, and Windsor.
 For such a compact area, it has a lot of neighbours.

 The western end of Grange climbs up toward The Pinnacle, a hill that tops out at 57 metres above sea level.
 That elevation matters more than people expect.
 It means better airflow, city views from certain spots, and a flood risk profile that’s meaningfully different from properties near the creek.